WilliamRMoore/CSVMergerV3MT/README.md

 Once accepted, it will prepare the job, and show you the total number of output lines.

-The next promp says hit any key to run, but that's a lie.
+The next prompt says hit any key to run, but that's a lie.
 You have to hit enter, I'm going to fix this.

 While the job executes you will see a precentage counter for the job as a visualization for it's progress.

 Once done it will tell you how long the job took.

 Your newly made CSV should be in the directory you specified.

+# Known Issues

+1. The regex used for splitting CSV lines, while robust, isn't perfect.
+I have encountered files with formatting that will cause the system to crash with an "index out of bounds error".
+I have only seen this one files that were exported with older version of Excel, though.
+2. The input loop for the column mapping rules has an option to go back, it doesn't work properly, and I probably won't fix it for this version of the project.
+This will be addressed when I upgrade the project to have a GUI.